-- 2. In addition to the posting requirements, a copy of the proposals shall be made available for public inspection.
+- 1. On the HRSD website prior to the execution of the agreement. - 2.
+In addition to the posting requirements, a copy of the proposals shall be made available for public inspection.
 Trade secrets, financial records, or other records of the private entity excluded from disclosure under the provisions of subdivision 11 of §2.2-3705.6 shall not be required to be posted, except as otherwise agreed to by the HRSD and the private entity. - 3.
 Any studies and analyses considered by HRSD in its review of a proposal shall be disclosed at some point prior to the execution of an interim or comprehensive agreement.